A brief history of the Srivijaya Empire, a maritime power based in Sumatra that controlled ancient Indonesia and the China-India trade routes.

 Srivijaya was highly regarded as a both a powerful trade empire and bastion of Buddhism by the Chinese.
 Buddhist pilgrims from China seeing to travel to their religion’s roots in India would often pass through Srivijaya on their way.
-It was common practice for these pilgrims to remain in Srivijaya for unto two years studying scriptures and learning the language.
+It was common practice for these pilgrims to remain in Srivijaya for up to two years studying scriptures and learning the language before continuing to India.

 What Happened to the Srivijaya?

-By the 11th century, Srivijaya had been weakened due to continuous warfare with Java and the Chola dynasty from India.
-The Cholas systematically plundered the Srivijayan ports along the Malacca strait, until they captured the Srivijayan king in Palembang.
+By the 11th Century CE, Srivijaya had been weakened due to continuous warfare with Java and the Chola dynasty from India.
+The Cholas systematically plundered the Srivijayan ports along the Malacca Strait, until they captured the Srivijayan king in Palembang.

 These attacks marked the beginning of the end of the empire.
-The empire slowly started to lose its unity and began to fragment.
+Srivijaya slowly started to lose its unity and began to fragment.
 Finally, it lost its remaining power in 1288, when the Singhasari empire from East Java invaded their empire.